running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 ## Various

 **Experience**
-Added experience % making the player level up faster
+Added experience % making the player level up faster compared to a player with no boosts in experience

 **Magic Find**
 Adds a % chance of getting non-potion drops